chidiwilliams/buzz/CONTRIBUTING.md

 * Mac and Linux run the app from the terminal and check the output.
 * Windows paste this into the Windows Explorer address bar `%USERPROFILE%\AppData\Local\Buzz\Buzz\Logs` and check the logs file.

+**Test on latest version**

+To see if your issue has already been fixed, try running the latest version of the Buzz.
+To get it log in to the GitHub and go to [Actions section](https://github.com/chidiwilliams/buzz/actions?query=branch%3Amain).
+Latest development versions attached to Artifacts section of successful builds.

+Linux versions get also pushed to the snap.
+To install latest development version use `snap install buzz --channel latest/edge`

 ## Running Buzz locally

 ### Linux (Ubuntu)